 The time has arrived for all our shutterbugs to polish their lenses and head on out to the great outdoors.
 It’s the 2017 Albany Visitors Association Photo Contest and you don’t want to miss this great opportunity to have your artistry shared with thousands.

-This is your chance to enter your work into several categories that might end up gracing the cover of our largest annual publication, The 2018 Albany Visitors Guide.
+This is your chance to enter your work into several categories that might end up gracing the cover of our largest annual publication, The 2018 Albany Visitor Guide.
 We also use contest submissions in other publications and advertising that is seen across the US and internationally.

 Focus your work on Linn County, Albany (and its many outlaying areas), and the Willamette Valley.
 We have so much to capture and share with the world about our amazing community and landscape.